 Design Thinking Increases Customer Inquiries

-IO Education had previously held a focus group to help better understand their customers’ needs and the results showed that their current website was preventing visitors from discovering the value of their products.
-IO had also previously created personas which were critical to our work.
+IO Education previously completed a focus group to help better understand their customers’ needs and the results showed that their current website was preventing visitors from discovering the value of their products.
+IO had also created personas which were critical to our work.
 The research gave IO Education a springboard for improving usability and increasing visitor inquiries and they turned to ikonic to facilitate the solution.

 I then created high-fidelity design concepts to fuse the new user interface design with existing brand standards while providing a much-needed elevation of the IO design language.
-I also collaborated with IO Education on improving most of the visual assets across the website – replacing generic stock photos with bold, custom vector artwork.
+I also collaborated with IO Education on improving most of the visual assets across the website – replacing generic stock photos with custom vector artwork.